 Mile 18.0: Black Sands camp on river left is a large sandy beach campsite.
 The landing in the small eddy partway through the riffle can be tricky, so be sure you know where you're going.

-Mile 23.8: Ham Rapid (IV-) can be scouted from the right or left.
+Mile 23.8: Ham Rapid (IV-) is generally scouted on the left.
 The rapid consists of two major drops between boulders.
 Don't be lulled by False Ham (III-) just before.

 Mile 26.8: Moose Creek joins the river from the right, often doubling the flow in the Selway.
 Several campsites in the area offer trails to the Moose Creek Ranger Station, the Shissler Peak Fire Lookout, and up Moose Creek.
 It's worth spending some time in this area exploring!

-Mile 27.5: Double Drop Rapid (III+/IV) is the first of a long series of continuous class III and IV rapids.
+Mile 27.5: Double Drop Rapid (III+/IV) is the first of a long series of continuous class III and IV rapids known as the "Moose Juice."

 Mile 28.5: Ladle Rapid (IV+) is the most difficult on the section.
 This rapid has many lines that depend heavily on the size of boat you're in and what the flow of the river is.
-Scout from river right along the Idaho Centennial Trail to get a good look before running.
+Scout from the trail on river right.

 Mile 33.2: A large beach on river left just below Tango Creek offers a lovely campsite.